shergilg/TFT_Match_History/README.md

 # TFT_Match_History
  This will fetch the data from recent TFT matches and clean/organize it nicely

+Update(Nov 8th 2025)
+What infomration a person may want:
+1. Their own S-Tier comps,
+    -- Can be S, A, B, etc...
+2. Maybe comps to avoid, comps to go?
+3. Their own S-Tier Augments
+4. Augments to avoid?
+5. Challengers S-Tier comps.

 You'll need the API_KEY for this to work.
 To obtain the API_KEY, go to https://developer.riotgames.com/ and request an API_KEY :)